Data-Driven Drug Discovery Network (D4N)

 The Data-Driven Drug Discovery Network (D4N) is an initiative by researchers from Leiden University and collaborators to join efforts in applying and developing novel techniques from data science to drug discovery and related topics from bioinformatics.
-The network is embedded in the Leiden Centre of Data Science (LCDS).

 Over the last decades a significant amount of data has been produced on the bioactivity of chemicals in pharmaceutical research.
 Recently more and more of this data is being made available publically through public private partnerships and open access work.
 Building on this, it has now become feasible for the first time to steer drug discovery projects starting from public data.
 To efficiently reach this aim we want to combine insights and expertise from both computational scientists and pharmaceutical scientists.